 Okra, also known as gumbo or lady’s fingers is actually a green flowering plant.
 It belongs to the same plant family as cotton and hibiscus.
 Okra as a term refers to its edible seed pods.

 It is abundant in calcium, potassium, vitamin C, folic acid, and vitamin B. Also, okra has a high content of dietary fiber, and it is low in calories.
 It is said that okra can aid manage glucose in gestational diabetes, type 1 diabetes and type 2 diabetes.

 There are different recipes online in which you can include okra.
 It actually among the veggies which have underrated value regarding its health benefits.

-The Journal of Pharmacy and Bioallied Sciences published a 2011 study which says that its extracts might be turned into a phytomedicinal plant.
+The Journal of Pharmacy and Bioallied Sciences published a 2011 study that says that its extracts might be turned into a phytomedicinal plant.
 This phytomedicinal plant can aid fight diabetes mellitus.

 This is possible due to its content of antioxidants and high fiber.

 Okra is abundant in fiber.
-As a matter of fact, eight pods of medium size contains 3 g of this nutrient.
-The fiber comes with many benefits such as the fact it gives that feeling of fullness for a longer period, helps with digestion and cuts the hunger cravings.
+As a matter of fact, eight pods of medium size contain 3 g of this nutrient.
+The fiber comes with many benefits such as the fact it gives that feeling of fullness for a longer period, helps with digestion, and cuts the hunger cravings.

 Foods which are abundant in fiber are vital in the diets of people with diabetes.
-This is like that because according to science this nutrient can help improve the glycemic control and at the same time promote insulin sensitivity.
+This is like that because according to science this nutrient can help improve glycemic control and at the same time promote insulin sensitivity.

 If you think that stress has nothing to do with diabetes, you are wrong.
 Stress has a big role in the progress of diabetes.
-The seed extracts of okra have antioxidants which might make anti-stress effects.
+The seed extracts of okra have antioxidants that might make anti-stress effects.

 Bear in mind, being under stress for a longer period can increase your blood sugar levels.
-That is why the mental health is equally important when it comes to people with diabetes and their treatment plan.
+That is why mental health is equally important when it comes to people with diabetes and their treatment plan.